wp-plugins/bruteprotect/readme.txt

 == Changelog ==

+= 0.9.8.1 =
+* Admin can now prevent other users from seeing BruteProtect statistics
+* Fixed a typo in the admin panel

 = 0.9.8 =
 * Added a fallback for failed multisite blog count reporting
 * Added the ability to hide BruteProtect stats from network blog dashboards